 Taglit-Birthright Israel trip with Columbia/Barnard Hillel

-Taglit-Birthright Israel is an amazing, FREE, 10-day trip to Israel for Jewish young adults between 18 and 26 who have never been on a peer trip to Israel.
+Taglit-Birthright Israel is an amazing, FREE, 10-day trip to Israel for Jewish young adults between 18 and 26 who have never been on a peer trip to Israel, or who went on a peer trip for less then three months before 18 years old.
 For more information on Birthright, go here.
 Want to know what past participants have said?
 Check out their blog here.
 Email Dalia Shapiro at email@example.com for questions.

 The largest trip provider for Columbia/Barnard students

 Summer trip after finals

 If you are a Jewish undergraduate student, age 18-26, who has never been to Israel on a group trip, you're invited to visit Israel as our guest.
 The Taglit-Birthright Israel gift is made possible through a partnership between a group of prominent philanthropists, local Jewish federations, the people of Israel through their government, Keren Hayesod and The Jewish Agency for Israel.

 Our summer trip is during Columbia and Barnard's summer break, once finals are over and before most internships being.

 • What if I am not sure of my summer plans?

 If you aren't sure about your summer plans, but you may be interested in the trip, we encourage you to register and pay the fully refundable deposit.
 There will be plenty of time to withdraw if you decide not to go.
 Most Columbia/Barnard students go over winter break.